zephyrproject-rtos/zscilib/README.md

 raw sensor data, but it doesn't offer any domain-specific assistance converting filtered accelerometer vectors into orientation data, for example, or reading a set of photodiodes and converting that data into a useful photometric value like lux.

-This library attempts to bridge the divide between raw data, and actionable, scientifically-relevant data points, in a resource-constrained environment.
-It aims to provide helpers for common mathematical operations (linear algebra, statistical analysis, etc.), as well as domain-specific algorithms in fields commonly associated with embedded devices.
+It is excellent at 'conditioning' data, but not at 'understanding' it.

+zscilib aims to find a middle ground between these two, allow for richer processing of raw data, but within the confines and limitations of the class of microcontrollers commonly used on low-cost sensor endnodes.

 ## Current Features